feature-image

 Conor McGregor turns BKFC chaos into a viral Mike Perry rivalry

+Conor McGregor on his X account.
 What better marketing strategy than using Rod McLeod, a US fan favorite, to promote his promotion?
-BKFC events often are wild and bring out the raw, no-holds-barred entertainment value compared to gloved MMA.

 Turning ring-rivalry into a social media marketing strategy is something only ‘The Notorious’ is capable of.
 In the comments section of the video shared by Mike Perry, a fan asked, “how it all start?”
-Mike Perry‘s reply was “Vodka,” whether that was a funny take or it was a vodka-fueled push, is still not clear!
-Although we can definitely see Mike Perry’s unyielding stance against 7 people pouncing on him.
+Mike Perry‘s reply was “Vodka.”
+Whether that was a funny take or if it really was a vodka-fueled push is still not clear!
+B,ut we can definitely see Mike Perry’s unyielding stance against 7 people pouncing on him.

-The altercation sure looked like a beef triangle, and it sure reignited the rivalry from their rematch for the inaugural BKFC King of Violence title.
+The altercation sure looked like a beef that needed to be settled, and it surely reignited the rivalry from their rematch for the inaugural BKFC King of Violence title.

 ADVERTISEMENT